aleph2c/miros/doc/batterychargingexample.rst

 we don't care because we don't think that the name is important when we invent it.
 Then that name sticks, and whatever the specific problem we were trying to solve is forgotten.
-Nobody has control of the language once it is released to the public (unless you are French), so the dumb language just lingers like a bad smell"
+Nobody has control of the language once it is released to the public (unless it's French), so the dumb language just lingers like a bad smell."

 He laughs and says, :new_spec:`Well at least you aren't using Latin.
 I think your industry comes up with bad names because the names are made by academics,